davearonson/pull-request-roulette/README.md

 - Let each side specify minimum rating for the other side to match.
 (Premium feature?)
 - Make it work with *private* repos.
 (Premium feature?)
 - Let reviewers say "I'll be available for next X hours", and let *premium* coders choose from a list of who's available.

+This line is here just to make a difference in this branch, versus master.
+This branch should not be merged.
+It is here to serve as an example PR that has been closed *without* merging.